KxSystems/docs/docs/interfaces/kafka/user-guide.md

 Syntax: `.kfk.VersionSym[]`

-Returns a symbol denoting the version of librdkafka that is being used within the interface
+Returns a symbol denoting the version of `librdkafka` that is being used within the interface.

 ```q
 q).kfk.VersionSym[]
 `1.1.0
 ```

-## `Topics`
+## Topics

 ### `.kfk.Topic`